 Let’s Look At Some Mac Computers You Might Buy

-Macbook / Macbook Pro
+MacBook / Macbook Pro

 First of all, please do not buy the new Macbook Retina 2015 for music production.
-Despite what people say, the Macbook Retina are not made for music production.
+Despite what people say, the Macbook Retina is not made for music production.
 It may be good for writers or web users on the go but not for a music producer.

 On the other hand, Macbook Pros are fair for music production.
 Besides being portable, it has the power to take on many recording projects you throw at it.
 I’m not talking about big film scoring projects.
 For that, you’ll need a desktop machine, which we’ll get into later.

-Macbook Pros also ships with a number of ports, like the Thunderbolt which is recognized by many audio hardware companies.
+MacBook Pros also ships with a number of ports, like the Thunderbolt which is recognized by many audio hardware companies.
 It’s easy to find an audio interface with a thunderbolt connection.